Sustainable Development Goals

 Memorial's commitment to SDGs

 Sustainability is a priority at Memorial University, and related initiatives are overseen by the Sustainability and Climate Action Office and the University Sustainability Committee.
 Memorial University is committed to advancing the United Nations (UN) Sustainable Development goals (SDGs) through teaching and learning, research, public engagement, and administrative activities.
+Tell us what's happening in your area.

 This commitment is represented in Memorial’s 2021-2026 Strategic Plan, Transforming Our Horizons, which sets a path for the university to become “an engine of innovation and creativity, inventing resilient, sustainable, vibrant and inclusive tomorrows”.